 Replace every claim with evidence:

-- Instead of “I can help you grow” use “Here is a case study showing how a similar company increased their pipeline by 40%.”
+- Instead of “I can help you grow” use “Here's a case study showing how a similar company increased their pipeline by 40%.”

 Step 4: Present with Restraint